brunodrugowick/brunodrugowick.github.io/aboutme.md

 - **`2010 - March 2015`** Developer in the ITSM industry.
 Worked with `BMC Remedy ITSM` suite and `BMC Atrium Orchestrator`, mostly.
 My roles ranged from Developer to Technical Leader towards the end of this period.

 - **`March 2015 - June 2016`** Team Leader.
-This added to my previous roles as a promotion.
+This only added to my previous roles, acting as a promotion.
 My responsibilities were to develop and `coordinate a team` of around 10 people.
 I also took part in the company's `mentoring program` as a mentor for other professionals.

 - **`June 2016 - July 2018`** Manager.
 This was a big change in my carrer.
 From this point on I started working with more traditional development tools and languages.
 I was Manager of a Business Unit, taking part on the staff meetings and dealing with the company's strategy.
 During this period some of the roles I played included Scrum Master, Product Owner and Team Leader.